lendis-ratgeber-homeoffice-im-ausland-hero

 Is there a right to work from home abroad?

 In principle, there is no right to work from home abroad.
-Rather, the employer must give their OK.
-An entitlement can only arise if there is a corresponding provision in the employment contract, a collective agreement or a works agreement.
-However, even if there is a corresponding regulation on working from home, this does not necessarily apply to working from home abroad.
-As there may be a far-reaching need for clarification with regard to further issues (see below), this is not reasonable for the employer in case of doubt, according to court decisions.
+Rather, the employer must give their approval.
+An entitlement can only arise if a corresponding regulation is stipulated in the employment contract, a collective agreement or a works agreement.
+However, even if there is a corresponding regulation on working from home, this does not have to apply to working from home abroad.
+As there may be extensive clarification required with regard to further questions (see below), this is accordingly not reasonable for the employer in cases of doubt according to court decisions.

 Right of residence